Client Name: Whitmore Primary School

 Once the necessary funds had been approved, work commenced on site.
 Timescales were incredibly tight to have the building functional by return to school in September.
 M+C managed the project in its entirety.
 It was decided to prioritise the domestic hot water aspect of the job for the summer break.
 Not only was it unlikely that central heating be necessary at that time of year, but also the heating plant was located in a stand alone boiler house.
 Therefore term time working was a feasible option without disturbing learning.

-SES delivered the project as planned and both staff and students are now enjoying a warm school building with a reliable hot water source.
+SES delivered the emergency boiler replacement as planned and both staff and students are now enjoying a warm school building with a reliable hot water source.